 Asset location should not be confused with asset allocation.
-Your target asset allocation will specify what percent of your total combined accounts should be invested in various asset classes such as: large cap US stock, small cap US stock, foreign stock, and bonds.
+Your target asset allocation will specify what percent of your total combined accounts should be invested in various asset classes including: large cap US stock, small cap US stock, foreign stock, and bonds.
 In contrast, asset location focuses on enhancing the results of your asset allocation strategy by selecting the ideal account to hold specific assets in.
 To explain another way, if you owned a store then your asset allocation decision would involve deciding what mix of products you wanted to make available for sale.
 Asset location would be the process of determining where in your store each item should be placed in order to maximize profit.

 For the sake of clarity, I’m going to share some of the definitions that I will be using.
 When I refer to non-retirement accounts, I mean an account without tax advantages.
-Each year the account owner has to pay taxes on interest, dividends and capital gains that are produced by the investments within the account.
-Some of the more common accounts in this category include: brokerage accounts, mutual fund accounts, and revocable trust accounts.
+Each year the account owner has to pay taxes on interest, dividends, and capital gains that are produced by the investments within the account.
+Some of the more common accounts in this category includes: brokerage accounts, mutual fund accounts, and revocable trust accounts.

-Capital gains are the profits from sale of assets.
-In non-retirement accounts you can incur capital gains tax even if you have not proactively sold anything.
+Capital gains are the profits from the sale of assets.
+In non-retirement accounts, you can incur capital gains tax even if you have not proactively sold anything.
 Think about one of your mutual funds and then picture the manager of that mutual fund buying and selling stock or bonds within the fund.
 The tax consequences of purchases and sales within a fund flow-through to investors.

 When I refer to retirement accounts but do not specify what type, I’m talking about both tax-deferred retirement and after-tax retirement accounts.
-Both kinds of retirement accounts shield the investments within it from being taxed on the dividends, interest and capital gains that are earned each year.
+Both kinds of retirement accounts shield the investments within it from being taxed on the dividends, interest, and capital gains that are earned each year.
 By protecting your investments from taxation your asset are allowed to snowball into a larger sum than might be possible in a non-retirement account.

 Tax-deferred retirement accounts provide a tax deduction when you make contributions into the account, but then tax you on any distributions that you take during retirement.
-Examples of tax-deferred retirement accounts include the 401k, Traditional IRA and 403b.
+Examples of tax-deferred retirement accounts include the 401k, Traditional IRA, and 403b.

 After-tax retirement accounts lack an initial tax deduction but then allow you to make withdrawals in retirement that completely escape taxation.
 Examples of after-tax retirement accounts include the Roth 401k and Roth IRA.